Back to Blogs

 What is SFDR?

 The first regulation set up by the EU, SFDR, or the Sustainable Finance Disclosure Regulation, aims to reorientate capital flow toward sustainable finance.
-SFDR provides transparency on sustainability within the financial market to prevent greenwashing.
+Sustainable Finance Disclosure Regulation (SFDR) provides transparency on sustainability within the financial market to prevent greenwashing.

 When did SFDR come into force?